 18. Landing page checklist for white space optimization

 White space is all the space left blank or empty between texts, graphics, and elements on your landing page.
 It does not necessarily have to be white, it can be of any color.

-Benefits of white space on a landing page are
+Benefits of white space on a landing page:

-- It helps highlight more important elements of landing page
+- Helps highlight more important elements of landing page

-- It gives a feel of a more clean and elegant landing page
+- Gives a feel of a more clean and elegant landing page

 19. Fewer or No navigation options